WHAT'S THE SOLUTION?

 “As a person with an avoidant attachment style I can tell you most of us won’t be that motivated to change our attachment style (unlike other attachment styles).
 This is because people with this style don’t experience much subjective distress (it’s more subconscious) and we use coping strategies like repression, denial and disassociation.
 So there is no incentive to change.
 Even though I am fully aware about attachment theory and have a lot of knowledge about it I still am reluctant to change it.”

 But remember, suppressing your needs is not the same as being able to self-validate.
 We are still hurting at the core.
-Though avoidant techniques were once helpful strategies to protect ourselves from being hurt by people, they’re also strategies that keep us from having loving, close relationships with a secure attachment.
+Do not confuse confidence in your own self-reliance with true courage.
+Suppressing is in fact a short-term strategy that only leads to more pain in the long-term.
+And though avoidant techniques were once helpful quick fixes to protect ourselves from being hurt by people, they’re also strategies that keep us from having loving, close relationships with a secure attachment.
 Humans need emotional connections, and denying yourself that in an attempt to appear independent can do much damage.
 Safe doesn’t always mean happy!
+By working on our patterns we safeguard our future.

 "It becomes apparent that being avoidant isn’t really about living a self-sufficient life; it’s about a life of struggle involving the constant suppression of a powerful attachment system using (also powerful) deactivating strategies.
 Because of their power it’s easy to conclude that these behaviors, thoughts, and beliefs are impossible to uproot and change.
 But this is not the case.
 What is true is that people with an avoidant attachment style overwhelmingly assume that the reason they’re unable to find happiness in a relationship has little to do with themselves and a lot to do with external circumstances—meeting the wrong people, not finding “the one,” or only hooking up with prospects who want to tie them down.
 They rarely search inside themselves for the reason for their dissatisfaction, and even more rarely seek help or even agree to get help when their partner suggests they do so.
 Unfortunately, until they look inward or seek counselling, change is not likely to occur."